 brushing an uncooked pie with milk, then sprinkled with sugar.

-1. Before you put your chilled pie in the oven, don’t forget to brush with a little milk (or see more brushing options in the recipe) and sprinkle with raw or granulated sugar.
-This finishing touch makes your crust brown beautifully, and the crunch from the sugar is just perfect.
+Before you put your chilled pie in the oven, don’t forget to brush with a little milk and sprinkle with raw or granulated sugar.
+My mom always sprinkles hers with cinnamon sugar actually, which I dearly love.
+These finishing touches makes your crust brown beautifully, and the crunch from the sugar is just perfect.

 How long to bake Blueberry Pie